Winnipeg warns of delays, environmental risks if province pushes North End sewage plant upgrades

 “That could have been announced yesterday and it was not,” Bowman said of the provincial funds.

+“If we had that funding certainty we could provide a construction timeline and construction certainty, which we know that they’ve requested and we understand was one of the primary reasons for (licence compliance extension) denial.”

-If the city is forced to take on those projects without federal and provincial support, Bowman warned of major impacts on taxpayers’ pockets.
+If the city is forced to take on those projects without federal and provincial support, Bowman warned of major impacts on the pockets of taxpayers.

+“The implications on (city) water rates would be significant, I can’t underscore that enough,” the mayor said.

+The province says it’s irresponsible to commit funding at this stage, while not knowing the project’s full scope.

 COMMENTS